george-hawkins/random/a74bc54b-8012-461e-8bc7-e2750f8bd648/README.md

 Note: in nearly every picture here you see Wi-Fi "waves" - i.e. waves emanating from smartphones, laptops, high tech Christmas trees etc. In the middle frame above I've drawn _similar_ lines emanating from the light bulbs but this isn't Wi-Fi, it's to try and show that the lights are flashing on and off madly - if you've got a better idea for showing this then perfect.

+Note: if you feel this picture is too much to do as a single image, then please split it into individual frames and charge for them separately.
+Or simply charge a different fee for pictures you think involve more work than normal.
+Whatever you think is fair and reasonable.
+The same goes for all the pictures here.

 ## 3. Encryption then and now

 ![crypt past present](crypt-past-present.jpg)